Ken Avery begins his 1st year as Gardener.

 Early summer temperatures were close to average but July through early September had above average temperature.
 Fortunately there was adequate rainfall including two rains of over 2 inches each in June.

-Martha Crone, now retired as Garden Curator, notes in the Fringed Gentian™ (Vol. 7 No. 4), that Autumn is the season of nostalgia.
+Martha Crone notes in The Fringed Gentian™ (Vol. 7 No. 4), that Autumn is the season of nostalgia.

 “Autumn is for understanding how well it is that each year should bring such a time for all growing things to pause and rest.”